 The study tour is open to anyone who has completed a year of study at UC and at least two commerce papers.
 The course starts mid-November.

 This course is limited entry.
 The maximum enrolment is 30.

 A not-for-profit UC company run by students, entré is for all tertiary students in the Canterbury region.
 It aims to foster an entrepreneurial spirit, to encourage innovation and creativity and to educate students in the basic elements of business development.

 entré hosts competitions, workshops and networking events, including seminars designed to cover the basic knowledge essential to an entrepreneur.
 They are presented by industry experts.
 Each seminar provides relevant and practical knowledge for students hoping to enter the business world.

 So, whether you are in Commerce, Engineering, Arts, Law, Science or Education – entré offers something for everyone.

 180 Degrees Consulting is the world’s largest student-driven consultancy, with operations in 81 universities, spread over 33 countries.
 Each semester they train and support teams of students as they carry out projects to help charities and not-for-profit organisations achieve a greater social impact.
 Organisations are assisted in the development of innovative, sustainable and practical solutions.
 Our students make a build their graduate profile and make meaningful contribution to society while developing valuable skills with the guidance of industry leading mentors.
-See our website for more information.

 Learn from our students' experiences